HamzaAmirr/Handwritten_Digits_Recognition/readme.md

-This repository contains a file detailing all preprocessing steps and the model code used.
+The file "Hand Written digits (0-9) classification" contains detailing all preprocessing steps and the model code used.

 The Dataset used is MNIST (Modified National Institute of Standards and Technology)